ashiq24/CoDA-NO/README.md

 In order to show the effectiveness of our proposed model, we pre-train the CoDA-NO model on PDEs with viscosity $\mu \in \{1, 10\}$.
 We finetune the pre-trained model with a different few shot training examples with viscosities $\mu \in \{1, 5, 10\}$ with $\mu = 5$ (Raynolds number 400) as unseen viscosity (Tab.
 1-2, Fig. 5, Supplementary Sec.
 A4 Tab.
 3-4).

-It's crucial to highlight a significant disparity between the pre-training and fine-tuning stages, particularly concerning examples with viscosities 1 and 10.
-This disparity arises from the utilization of distinct inlet boundary conditions during pre-training and fine-tuning phases (see Sec.
+It's crucial to highlight a significant disparity between the pre-training and finetuning stages, particularly concerning examples with viscosities 1 and 10.
+This disparity arises from the utilization of distinct inlet boundary conditions during pre-training and finetuning phases (see Sec.
 5, Experiment Setup and Ablation Studies).
-Consequently, even though the viscosities align with the pre-training dataset during fine-tuning on PDEs featuring $\mu \in \{1, 10\}$, the model faces formidable challenges in adapting due to variations in inlet conditions.
+Consequently, even though the viscosities align with the pre-training dataset during finetuning on PDEs featuring $\mu \in \{1, 10\}$, the model faces formidable challenges in adapting due to variations in inlet conditions.
 The finetuning dataset with viscosity=5 has different viscosity as well as intel conditions compared to the pre-training dataset, serving as an out-of-distribution PDE setup.

 Thus, our designed experiments serve as rigorous benchmarks, testing the model's adaptability across diverse PDEs.
 We plan to include a discussion highlighting the justification and challenges in the designed experiment.

 Following the suggestion of the reviewers, we present the result of the fluid-solid interactions PDE at viscosity $\mu = 0.5$ to show its' adaptation to more turbulent multi-physics PDEs.
-We can observe that our CoDA-No model can adapt to even lower viscosities even when it is pre-trained on higher viscosities ($\mu \in \{1, 10\}$).
+We can observe that our CoDA-No model can adapt to even lower viscosities even though it is pre-trained on higher viscosities ($\mu \in \{1, 10\}$).

 We will include this additional analysis in the revised manuscript.